Islamic military jurisprudence: Internal conflict

 Internal conflicts include "civil wars", launched against rebels, and "wars for welfare" launched against bandits.

 During their first civil war, Muslims fought at the Battle of Bassorah.
 In this engagement, Ali (the caliph), set the precedent for war against other Muslims, which most later Muslims have accepted.
 According to Ali's rules, wounded or captured enemies should not be killed, those throwing away their arms should not be fought, and those fleeing from the battleground should not be pursued.
 Only captured weapons and animals (horses and camels which have been used in the war) are to be considered war booty.
 No war prisoners, women or children are to be enslaved and the property of the slain enemies are to go to their legal Muslim heirs.

 Different views regarding armed rebellion have prevailed in the Muslim world at different times.
 During the first three centuries of Muslim history, jurists held that a political rebel may not be executed nor his/her property confiscated.

 Classical jurists, however, laid down severe penalties for rebels who use "stealth attacks" and "spread terror".
 In this category, Muslim jurists included abductions, poisoning of water wells, arson, attacks against wayfarers and travellers, assaults under the cover of night and rape.
 The punishment for such crimes were severe, including death, regardless of the political convictions and religion of the perpetrator.

-Some modern commentators have argued that the classical precedent of harsh punishments for rebels engaging in attacks that harmed civilian populations can be taken as evidence that the religious justifications used by Islamist groups such as al Qaeda and ISIL are not, in fact, grounded in the Islamic tradition.
+Some modern commentators have argued that the classical precedent of harsh punishments for rebels engaging in attacks that harmed civilian populations can be taken as evidence that the religious justifications used by Islamist groups such as al Qaeda and ISIL are in fact, not grounded in the Islamic tradition.